walmartlabs/concord-website/docs/plugins/jiraUpdated.md

 Following is a complete list of available attributes:

-- `apiUrl` -  URL of the JIRA server
+- `apiUrl` -  apiUrl of the JIRA server
 - `userId` -  identifier of the user account to use for the interaction
 - `password` -  password for the user account to use, typically this should be provided via usage of the [Crypto task](./crypto.html)